yext/answers-search-ui/README.md

   initialMin: 1,
   // The initial max value to show, defaults to 10
   initialMax: 5,
-  // Optional, if true, triggers a search on each change to a filter, default false
-  searchOnChange: true,
   // Optional, the callback function to call when changed
   onChange: function() {}
 });